 What to Expect

-Brasilia Kupitschek International Airport consists of two interconnected terminals (1 and 2) with more than 40 departure gates, and dozens of eateries and shops throughout the airside on both sides of security, with some offering 24-hour service.
+Brasilia Airport (code: BSB) consists of two interconnected terminals (1 and 2) with more than 40 departure gates, and dozens of eateries and shops throughout the airside on both sides of security, with some offering 24-hour service.
 WiFi is available and you can find outlets to charge mobile devices.
 For additional comfort, economy class passengers can pay to access one of the airport’s private lounges.
 See Airport Lounges in the airport guide below for locations and rates.